perticascatalin/Research/README.md

 ### 1. Introduction

+Looking at the input in a sequential manner or deriving rules for correct input parsing - sorted numbers should be easily mapped to 0, 1, 2, 3, ... what if many numbers from a random permutation of numbers?
+Distributive attention - how to paralelly process 2 different data streams.

+Number of total inputs for a given permutation:

 #### 1.1 Relevance and priority

 Whatever tasks they have to model, neural networks often encounter the problem of modeling relevance and priority - how to assign 1st, 2nd, 3rd and so on to data chunks such that it answers some questions.
 Such an example is the spatial ordering of elements in a visual scene as shown below.